DragonsBellow/fan_fiction_downloader/README.md

 # FanFictionDownloader

 This gem is intended to help facilitate downloading fanfiction from various websites.
+This will be a commandline application that will by default put the files in an EPUB.
+This project is just now upoaded and not fit for productions, please be patient while I work out the kinks.

 ## Installation